 Two BU alumni are using their passion for sport to create a brighter future for Ghanaian schoolchildren.

-Ekow Elliott (pictured below) and Beng’yela Ngwa, who met while studying at Bournemouth, launched Volta Sports, along with Ekow’s brother, Kobina, to help raise the ambitions of young people.
+Ekow Elliott (pictured left) and Beng’yela Ngwa, who met while studying at Bournemouth, launched Volta Sports, along with Ekow’s brother, Kobina, to help raise the ambitions of young people.

 The organisation has two strands.
 In the first, the trio work with the elite schools sector in Ghana, to provide coaching and mentoring packages which develop pupils’ sports, teamwork and leadership skills.
 The income from this work supports the second strand, which offers disadvantaged children the opportunity to join a soccer programme combined with homework clubs and other educational support.